Cassandra’s work is grounded in the belief that philanthropic work is most effective in partnership with, rather than merely on behalf of, community.

 She has served on numerous community boards and task forces, including as an appointee to the San Francisco Mayor’s Ten Year Plan Commission and as the Board Chair of First Place for Youth, a statewide nonprofit serving former foster youth.
 In recognition of her commitment and leadership, Cassandra received the Private Business Leader Award from the Nonprofit Housing Association of Northern California.

-Recently completed the Annie E. Casey Foundation’s Results Count™ Advanced Practitioners Learning Cohort with an emphasis upon Results-Based Facilitation and Adaptive Leadership.
+Recently completed the Annie E. Casey Foundation’s Results Count™ Advanced Practitioners Learning Cohort with an emphasis on Results-Based Facilitation and Adaptive Leadership

 "Cassandra has a strong commitment to improving lives and brings a sense of passion and urgency to her work.
 She has an ability to think both strategically and operationally and to translate her experience as a provider into being an effective and empathic grantmaker."

 - Rick Williams, CEO, Sobrato Family Foundation (& former National Programs Director, Charles & Helen Schwab Foundation)

 Cassandra is proud to collaborate with the following organizations

 She partners with a range of subject matter experts and firms to best meet the needs of particular projects.

 When she’s not working, Cassandra loves to be active and outside